gempy-project/gempy_engine/test/benchmark/README.md

 ### List of optimizations

 - [x] Opt1: Caching weights
+- [x] Opt2: Gradients calculations (we only need it on the edges).
+More info on Notability->GemPy Engine Page 60.
+Also reuse distances between gradients
 - [ ] Opt2: Use new fancy triangulation
 - [ ] Opt3:  fancy triangulation in gpu
   (after profiling)
 - [ ] Opt4 dtype
-- [ ] Opt5 Gradients calculations (we only need it on the edges).
-More info on Notability->GemPy Engine Page 60

 ### Scalene Profiling